sigma-s/100-Days-of-Code/log.md

 **Thoughts:**
 After a long day of driving (ROAD TRIP!!) and seeing family, I am definitely ready to dive into bed.
 However, I do NOT want to break my streak.
 Day 32, and I'm just getting warmed up!
 I just spent an hour continuing the Odin Project (I'm currently in the HTML & CSS Codecademy section).

 This is mostly review, but I had forgotten all about the pseudo-classes in CSS.
 This was a good opportunity for me to get some more reps with this.
 A couple that I used were X:first-child{} and X:nth-child(n){}.
-In the Udemy course that I'm also working through (Web Development Bootcamp), he shared this helpful link with 30 important CSS Selectors https://code.tutsplus.com/tutorials/the-30-css-selectors-you-must-memorize--net-16048.
+In the Udemy course that I'm also working through (Web Development Bootcamp), he shared this helpful link with [30 important CSS Selectors](https://code.tutsplus.com/tutorials/the-30-css-selectors-you-must-memorize--net-16048).

 **Link to tweet:** [MightyJoeW Day 32](https://twitter.com/MightyJoeW/status/838281454945767424)